Exploring climate transition risks and opportunities

 The Energy Climate Scenario Catalog helps users by enhancing transparency, consistency, and comparability of current publicly-available scenarios.
 The Catalog supports scenario choices — how to choose, interpret and navigate climate scenarios.
 It also helps with the scenario process — how to apply scenarios under which conditions, and how to manage sensitivity analysis, data availability and reliability.

-The Energy Climate Scenario Catalogue was updated to v2.0 in February 2023.
-To access v1.0, please click here.
+Climate Scenario Catalogue was updated to v.03 in May 2024, access it here.
+To access Climate Scenario Catalogue v.02, click here.
+To access v0.1, click here.

 Demystifying scenario analysis